sventechie/friendui-mysql/README.md

 # friendui-mysql

 A Clojure library designed to store account information for Clojure Friend in MySQL.
-This is an implementation of the storage protocol in [friend-ui](https://github.com/sveri/friend-ui/) with SQL.
+This is an implementation of the storage protocol in [friend-ui](https://github.com/sveri/friend-ui/) with SQL (it was tied to Datomic originally).

 ## Usage